AlleghenyCollege-CIS-301-F2024/act02/README.md

 ## Seeking Assistance

-Students who have questions about this project outside of the lab time are invited to ask them in the course's Discord channel or during instructor's or TL's office hours.
+Students who have questions about this project outside of class or lab time are invited to ask them in the course's Discord channel or during instructor's or TL's office hours.